University of Illinois Recruiting Principles and Guidelines

-- Offices may need to confirm whether the job vacancy from a third party recruiter is a bona fide or real job vacancy and decide if it is appropriate to allow the actual hiring company to remain anonymous on the job posting.
+- Offices may confirm whether the job vacancy from a third party recruiter is a real job vacancy and decide if it is appropriate to allow the actual hiring company to remain anonymous on the job posting.

 - The third party agency must not charge any fees to students.